 Sleep deprivation causes Obesity.

 A growing body of research suggests that there’s a link between how much people sleep and how much they weigh.
 One thing that greatly increases your chances of a blood-sugar malfunction is being overweight.
-Excess fat makes it harder for cells to properly use insulin, a hormone that helps keep glucose levels normal.2
+Excess fat makes it harder for cells to properly use insulin, a hormone that

 Note: Sleep scarcity poses the greatest danger to those who are already predisposed to diabetes, such as anyone who’s overweight or has a family history of the disease.